 Organize yourself and schedule a time for your job search.
 The job hunt is a lot of mental stress and work, and by dedicating a certain time of your day to work on your resume and applications your workflow will become more productive and efficient.

 Expand your skills

-Think about taking on an internship or doing some volunteering with an organization that fits within your interests and goals.
+Think about taking on an internship or doing some volunteering with an organization that fits your interests and goals.
 Take online courses and workshops to build certain skills that you regularly see as requirements in job applications.
 These sorts of additions will add a sparkle to your resume like no other.

 Ask for some advice

-Whilst LinkedIn can seem like a space full of people boasting their achievements, it is truly the best place to start networking from home.
+Whilst LinkedIn can seem like a space full of people boasting about their achievements, it is truly the best place to start networking from home.
 But here’s the thing: you don’t need to sell yourself as the best candidate ever from the start.
 A lot of professionals would be happier to help someone aspiring to be them than someone sounding like their plan is to kick them out of their job.
-Get to know the people you’d like to work with and build a relationship based on your admiration for their work and asking for some tips and advice.
+Get to know the people you’d like to work with and build a relationship based on your admiration for their work and ask for some tips and advice.

 Look for a temporary job

-With a challenging job-market, it’s realistic to admit that applying for jobs will be an unforgiving experience.
+With a challenging job market, it’s realistic to admit that applying for jobs will be an unforgiving experience.
 However, don’t underestimate the soft skills you can pick up from jobs that don’t require that degree or experience you may have.
-The fact that you have picked yourself up and pushed through, considering the circumstances, is a good proof of your strong and passionate character and is nothing to be ashamed of.
+The fact that you have picked yourself up and pushed through, considering the circumstances, is good proof of your strong and passionate character and is nothing to be ashamed of.
 Ultimately, it’s these jobs that weren’t in the career plan that push you further to realize your goals and achieve them when your time comes.